 The outcome of each silence procedure will be circulated by the Coordinator, summarizing the status of each draft proposals with related comments.

-Full Consensus is required for approval of any decision, prior its implementation.
+Consensus is required for approval of any decision, prior its implementation.
 Besides, any decision can be reconsidered, provided valid technical arguments are presented.
 All decisions made at ICCWG meetings or through silence procedure will be reported to EAtHC Member States afterwards.

 Where required, a Work Plan should be developed and maintained.
 This should include task priorities and the expected time frames for progressing tasks.
 The Commission may delegate tasks to the EAtHC ICCWG as it sees fit; it is also available to provide guidance on request (for example, in respect of priorities).

+If agreed at each EAtHC plenary Conference the Coordinator will represent the Commission at the WENDWG

-The Coordinator will report progress to meetings of the Commission and , on request.
+The Coordinator will report progress to meetings of the Commission and as necessary, on request.
 Reports shall include but are not limited to:

 An updated Regional INT Chart Catalogue;